pramnora/Linode/README.md

 >>yourPreferredHostName@~:

+### How to 'stop' the server running...; meaning, put it on pause...(ready to run, again/with all your data/configuration still intact)...

 In order to 'stop the server running...you will need to do 2 things...

 - Type: exit, to quit running the Linux sesssion.
 - Click the web browser console button: [Power Off]

+### How to 'delete' the server, altogether...; and, not just merely pause/'stop' it running...(will also delete all previous data/configuration)...

+**NOTE**: Because, as long as you own an instance server...; that's always ready to run...;
+          you will, of course, still be charged money if that server is actually up and running or not...?!
+          Therefore, if you don't wish to maintain running the server, constantly...;
+          and, thus, stop any charges from further accumulating...;
+          it's best to 'delete' the server instance, altoghther.
+          Just looking for the 3 dots ellipses: ...; next, to option [Power on]...;
+          then, a drop down menu will appear...all you have to do is click option: [Delete].

+          -(However, when you do delete the server altogether;
+          then, next time you will have to set up running a brand 'new' instance...;
+          also, all of your previously entered server data/configurations would have completely gone!)-

 ### Runing the server remotely...using SSH/Secure Shell...